 The Bible is a spiritual book.
 But there are many people who read it as though it were an earthly storybook and they go astray.
 During our recent visit to Nairobi my wife and I were travelling on a bus and on one of its stops it stopped directly opposite a church which had these words written on its doorpost: “Read: Zech.
 3 and Isa.
 61”.

 We both got intrigued and wanted to know what this was all about, so my wife got out her Bible and read.
 In both scriptures we found the word “turban”.
 Now, this is a denomination where both men and women wear turbans; but they got the idea from Bible.
 And yet, the spirit of these scriptures is far from the understanding that this church has.

 In the same manner when the Bible says to raise our eyes to the heavens it does not mean we look up to the blue skies above.
 Nor does the Bible imply that we should go climbing mountains in the belief that we will find God there.
 All these things have their merits, of course, but they are not what make us spiritual.

-And what are the ‘things’ he is referring to?
+And what are the “things” he is referring to?
 It is spiritual things.
-The Bible says God is spirit.
+The Bible says God is Spirit.
 If there are physical things, then there must be spiritual things.
 The Apostle Paul makes that clear in 1 Corinthians 15:44.
-Some people lump the two together and want to make it appear as if they are one and the same thing.
+Some people lump the two together and want to make it appear as if these two are one and the same thing.
 But they are two separate entities, just as heaven and earth are two different realms.